Roman magistrate: Executive magistrates of the Roman Republic

 The Roman magistrates were elected officials of the Roman Republic.
 Each Roman magistrate was vested with a degree of power.
 Dictators (a temporary position for emergencies) had the highest level of power.
 After the Dictator was the Consul (the highest position if not an emergency), and then the Praetor, and then the Censor, and then the curule aedile, and finally the quaestor.
 Each magistrate could only veto an action that was taken by a magistrate with an equal or lower degree of power.
-Since plebeian tribunes (as well as plebeian aediles) were technically not magistrates, they relied on the sacrosanctity of their person to obstruct.
+Since plebeian tribunes (as well as plebeian aediles) were technically not magistrates, they relied on the sacrosanct of their person to obstruct.
 If one did not comply with the orders of a Plebeian Tribune, the Tribune could interpose the sacrosanctity of his person (intercessio) to physically stop that particular action.
 Any resistance against the tribune was considered to be a capital offense.

 The most significant constitutional power that a magistrate could hold was that of "Command" (Imperium), which was held only by consuls and praetors.
 This gave a magistrate the constitutional authority to issue commands (military or otherwise).
 Once a magistrate's annual term in office expired, he had to wait ten years before serving in that office again.
 Since this did create problems for some magistrates, these magistrates occasionally had their command powers extended, which, in effect, allowed them to retain the powers of their office as a promagistrate.